-Taxpayers are paying \$182 more per capita for general County services than they did in FY 92 when adjusted for inflation.
-In FY 92, the general budgeted cost per capita for County services (including schools and feebased services including the fire levy, stormwater, solid waste, etc) was \$1,350 as compared to FY 07 per capita of \$1532.
-The FY 07 adopted budget's general fund cost per capita is \$1403, adjusted for inflation, which is \$119 more than the general fund cost per capital in FY 92 (N = \$1284).
+Two measures of success in outcome budgeting in recent years have been the decline in the overall cost of government and the shifting of resources to strategic goal areas.
+The County has had much success in recent years in minimizing the cost of government.
+Taxpayers are paying \$978 more per capita for general County services than they did in 16 years ago in FY 92 when adjusted for inflation.
+In FY 92, the general budgeted cost per capita for County services (including schools and fee-based services including the fire levy, stormwater, solid waste, etc) was \$1,350 as compared to FY 08 per capita of \$2,328.
+The FY 08 adopted budget's general fund cost per capita is \$2,129, adjusted for inflation, which is \$845 more than the general fund cost per capital in FY 92 (N = \$1,284).